 Dental Medicine Postdoctoral Education Programs

-In addition to the D.M.D. and the D.M.D./Ph.D. programs, the College of Dental Medicine offers postdoctoral education programs in advanced education in general dentistry, oral and maxillofacial surgery, orthodontics, pediatric dentistry, and periodontics.
-Inquiries regarding postdoctoral programs should be addressed to the appropriate program director in the College of Dental Medicine: Dr. Michelle E. Ziegler, Advanced Education in General Dentistry; Dr. Kelly Lybrand, Oral and Maxillofacial Surgery; Dr. Ronald Bell, Orthodontics; Dr. Cynthia Hipp, Pediatric Dentistry; Dr. Joe Krayer, Periodontics.
+In addition to the D.M.D. and the D.M.D./Ph.D. programs, the College of Dental Medicine offers postdoctoral education programs in Advanced Education in General Dentistry (AEGD), oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics and endodontics.
+Inquiries regarding postdoctoral programs should be addressed to the appropriate program director in the College of Dental Medicine: Dr. Michelle E. Ziegler, Advanced Education in General Dentistry; Dr. Martin Steed, Oral and Maxillofacial Surgery; Dr. Ronald Bell, Orthodontics; Dr. Cynthia Hipp, Pediatric Dentistry; Dr. Joe Krayer, Periodontics, Dr. Marc Levitan, Endodonics.

 Advanced Education in General Dentistry

-The Advanced Education in General Dentistry Residency is a 12 month ADA accredited residency, encompassing extensive clinical and didactic experience in multidisciplinary comprehensive patient care for patients of all ages including those with spc
+The Advanced Education in General Dentistry Residency is a 12 month ADA accredited residency, encompassing extensive clinical and didactic experience in multidisciplinary comprehensive patient care for patients of all ages including those with special health care needs.

 Didactic instruction is provided in the clinical areas as well as oral pathology, oral medicine, preventive dentistry, practice management and basic sciences.
 Residents actively participate in clinical pathology conferences, journal clubs, literature reviews and treatment planning seminars.